jerseycheese/BootHillGM/Docs/UserStories.md

   - Verify that buying items deducts the correct amount of money
   - Test selling items adds the correct amount of money
   - Ensure inventory and money totals update correctly after transactions **Status:** Not yet implemented.

+- [ ] As a player, I want items mentioned in the narrative to be automatically added to my inventory, so that my inventory reflects my character's acquisitions during the story.
+  **Test Plan:**
+  - Test various narrative scenarios where items are acquired
+  - Verify that mentioned items appear in the inventory after the relevant narrative
+  - Check that the UI provides feedback when new items are added (e.g., a notification)
+  - Ensure that the inventory update doesn't interrupt the game flow **Status:** Not yet implemented.

+- [ ] As a player, I want to see a visual notification when new items are added to my inventory, so that I'm aware of my character's changing possessions without constantly checking the inventory.
+  **Test Plan:**
+  - Implement and test a notification system for inventory updates
+  - Verify that notifications are visible but not intrusive
+  - Check that notifications accurately reflect inventory changes
+  - Ensure that multiple rapid inventory changes are handled appropriately **Status:** Not yet implemented.

 ### Game State